 The Tri 4 Schools race will be held at Prairie Athletic Club in Sun Prairie and surrounding neighborhood.
 Safety is our primary concern so we may create a fun race for all participants!

 The swim will be held in the indoor pool at Prairie Athletic Club.
-The course design is currently under way, and more information, as well as maps, will be posted as race day approaches.
 We will use lane lines to help keep kids going in one direction safely and smoothly, and athletes will cross under the lane lines as they “snake” across the pool.